 BI231/CH231 Analytical Methods (3 cr.)
 Studies the theoretical foundation and skills necessary for the solution of problems encountered in the area of quantitative chemical analysis, including classical and modern methods.
 Gives emphasis to experimental design, statistics, evaluation and presentation of data, sampling, equilibrium dynamics of analytically important reactions, volumetric techniques, absorption and emission spectroscopy methods, electrochemical methods, and analytical and biological separations.
 Prerequisite: CH104.
 Co-requisite: BI231L.
 Cross- Listed as CH231.
-Offered in January term.

 BI241 Nutrition For Majors (3 cr.)
 Introduces the theoretical chemical basis of nutrition, how food is digested, absorbed, utilized, and excreted, with a brief overview of differing nutritional states according to age categories and disease states; prepares the student to recognize nutritionally-related disorders in the clinical setting.
-Prerequisites: CH104 and BI105.
+Prerequisites: BI105 and (CH102 or CH104).
 Offered alternate years.